android-ui-testing/Cookbook/docs/content/practices/emulator_setup.md

 create_and_patch_emulator
 ```

-Keep in mind that you also need to wait until your emulator is fully booted.
+Keep in mind that the emulator must fully boot before running any test.
 Otherwise the tests will fail because there is still no device ready
-on which the test can run.
+on which they can run.

+### Summary
+1. create an `ini` configuration file for the emulator
+2. run your emulator via `avd manager` and
+3. switch the `ini` file generated in 2. with the one we create in 1.

 ## How to run an emulator in a Docker?